novuhq/novu/docs/docs/channels/chat/slack.md

    ```

    - subscriberId is a custom identifier used when identifying your users within the Novu platform.
    - providerId is a unique provider identifier.
-We recommend using our ChatProviderIdEnum to specify the provider.
+We recommend using our ChatProviderIdEnum (if you're using Node), or any of the following values ('slack', 'discord', 'msteams', 'mattermost') to specify the provider.
    - The third parameter is the credentials object.
 In this case we use the webhookUrl property to specify the webhook URL generated in the previous step.

    :::info